 Surface-hopping dynamics

-See our paper for more details (please also cite it if you use this feature):
+See our papers for more details (please also cite them if you use the corresponding features):

 Setup